 \section{Lessons learned and Future Research Directions}

-This section briefly summarises the lessons learned of the topics discussed in the previous sections, which includes the background of AI and XAI, the impact of XAI on typical 6G technical aspects and use cases, limitations and challenges when developing XAI for 6G, and major research projects and standardisation on XAI and 6G.
+This section briefly summarises the lessons learned from the topics discussed in the previous sections, which include the background of AI and XAI, the impact of XAI on typical 6G technical aspects and use cases, limitations, and challenges when developing XAI for 6G, and major research projects and standardisation on XAI and 6G.
 The corresponding future research directions for each of these topics are also discussed.